koolskateguy89/arduino_21coa202_cw/doc.md

 `Channel::recentHead` stores the head of this linkedlist, and can be used for all list-related operations.

-While using a linked-list will start off using less memory than an aray, because each node will use 5 bytes (1 for the value and 4 for the pointer of the next node), the memory usage
+While using a linked list will start off using less memory than an aray, because each node will use 5 bytes (1 for the value and 4 for the pointer of the next node), the memory usage

-But using a linked-list should be more memory-efficient, at least for a small number of entered values.
+But using a linked list should be more memory-efficient, at least for a small number of entered values.
 However, the memory taken by the linked list increases by 5 bytes for each new value entered; so when (assuming `MAX_RECENT_SIZE` = 64) 64 values have been entered, the linked list will take 320 bytes which is a lot more than the 64 bytes an array will take.

 | Type | Name | Description |
 | --- | --- | --- |